-G4-19/20/21: ASPECTS OF MATERIAL IMPORTANCE
+G4-19/20/21: ASPECTS OF MATERIAL IMPORTANCE TO SIKA

 The following aspects have been identified as material for Sika in the process for defining the report content.
-The impacts of the different aspects occur within Sika's operations along or also downstream or upstream in Sika's value chain.
-Also See "Report boundary and scope" for boundaries regarding the different aspects.
+The aspects occur within Sika's operations and can also affect market participants outside the organization along its value chain, upstream and downstream on a global scale.